Rick45/photo-location-updater/README.md

 There are two ways to run the app.

-1. By download the executable and run it directly on your system. **Important:** that the windows could say the app is unverified.
+1. By downloading the executable and running it directly on your system. **Important:** Windows could say the app is unverified.

-2. By downloading this repository and run it from the source code.
+2. By downloading this repository and running it from the source code.